ComfyTavern/comfytavern/docs/guides/custom-node-development.en.md

 The main code for custom nodes is typically located in the following directories:

-*   **Backend Node Definitions and Logic**: `apps/backend/src/nodes/`
+*   **Built-in Node Definitions and Logic**: `apps/backend/src/nodes/` (This is where the project's core built-in nodes are stored).
+*   **Custom/Third-Party Nodes**: It's recommended to place them in the `plugins/nodes/` directory in the project root.
+You can also configure other paths in the `customNodePaths` array in the [`config.json`](config.json:1) file at the project root to load your nodes.
+After modifying the configuration or adding new nodes, please restart the backend service.
-    *   You can create subdirectories based on node categories, e.g., `apps/backend/src/nodes/MyCustomNodes/`.
+    *   Within these paths, you can create subdirectories based on node categories, e.g., `plugins/nodes/MyCustomNodes/`.
     *   Each node usually corresponds to a `.ts` file, e.g., `MyCustomNode.ts`.
 *   **Client Scripts (if needed)**: Typically placed in a `client-scripts/` subdirectory within the node definition file's directory, e.g., `apps/backend/src/nodes/MyCustomNodes/client-scripts/MyCustomNode.js`.
 *   **Frontend Base Node Component**: The frontend rendering and basic interaction logic for all nodes are handled uniformly by the component located at `apps/frontend-vueflow/src/components/graph/nodes/BaseNode.vue`.
 In most cases, you do not need to modify this file, but understanding how it works will help you better design the node's `config` object to control the frontend UI.